Honey-Roasted-Spam/.github/profile/README.md

 What's with the name?

-Well, It's simple really, we honeytrap then roast the spammer hosts.
+Well, It's simple really, we honeypot then roast the spammer hosts.

 By roast, though, I mean, politely and calmly name and shame hosting and infrastructure providers that continue to do nothing when spammers continue to use their networks.